An essential guide to screed

 screed being added to concrete ready mix base

-What is screed used for?
+What is screed MADE OF?

 What is it used for?